May 10th 1916 - Aug 30th 1916. Arrival on and crossing of South Georgia, the rescue of the 22 men on Elephant Island.

 Shackleton remained at Stromness and prepared plans for the rescue of the men on Elephant Island.
 Shackleton, Worsley and Crean left on the British whale catcher Southern Sky that had been laid up for the winter.
 On the 23rd of May they were bound for Elephant Island hoping to rescue the 22 left there.

-They went to Punta Arenas in southern Chile where British and Chilean residents donated £1500 to Shackleton in order to charter the schooner Emma.
+Shackleton went to Punta Arenas in southern Chile where British and Chilean residents donated £1,500 to Shackleton in order to charter the schooner Emma.
 One hundred miles north of Elephant Island the auxiliary engine broke down and thus a fourth attempt would be necessary.
-The Chilean Government now loaned the steam tug Yelcho, under the command of Captain Luis Alberto Pardo, to Shackleton.

 The boat soon approached close enough for Shackleton, who was standing on the bow, to shout to Wild, "Are you all well?".
 Wild replied, "All safe, all well!" and the Boss replied, "Thank God!"
 Blackborow, since he couldn't walk, was carried to a high rock and propped up in his sleeping bag so he could view the scene.
 Frank Wild invited Shackleton ashore to see how they had lived on the Island, but he declined being keen to on their way as soon as possible in the light of previous failed attempts to reach the men due to ice conditions.
-Within an hour they were headed north to the world from which no news had been heard since October, 1914; they had survived on Elephant Island for 137 days, it was 128 days since Shackleton had left for South Georgia with his small crew on the James Caird.
+Within an hour they were headed north to the world from which no news had been heard since October, 1914.
+They had survived on Elephant Island for 137 days, it was 128 days since Shackleton had left for South Georgia with his small crew on the James Caird.

 In 1921 Shackleton was once more drawn back to Antarctica in an attempt to map 2000 miles (3200 km) of coastline and conduct meteorological and geological research.
 Although he was only 47, he died of a suspected heart attack on board the Quest as she was at anchor in King Edward Cove, South Georgia.
 Shackleton was buried on South Georgia and his death brought to a close the "Heroic Age" of Antarctic exploration.
 The grave was marked by a headstone of Scottish granite in 1928 and is visited regularly by scientists and tourists to this day.